Y-Shcheholskyy/graalpy.github.io/docs/guides/Debugging_a_Python_Application.md

 permalink: /guides/debugging_a_python_application/
 ---

-GraalPy is incomplete and cannot launch the standard Python debugger pdb.
+The standard python debugger `pdb` is supported on GraalPy.
+Refer to the official [PDB documentation](https://docs.python.org/3/library/pdb.html) for usage.
-Instead, the standard Python built-in `breakpoint()` function works using GraalVM’s Chrome Inspector.
+The built-in `breakpoint()` function uses `pdb` by default.

+To enable [GraalVM's Chrome Inspector](https://www.graalvm.org/latest/tools/chrome-debugger/) debugger, pass the `--inspect` command-line option.
 You can inspect variables, set watch expressions, interactively evaluate code snippets, and so on.
-However, this only works if you pass the `--inspect` command-line option (or some other inspect option).

 Follow the steps below to debug the [Currency Exchange](/examples/currency_exchange/) example.